 Snow makes for memorable 'slop fest' during 1 of the most famous bad-weather games in football history

 Thanksgiving Day 1993.
-A record-breaking wintry mess in Dallas combined with a colossal "brain freeze" by a veteran player made for one wild game that lives in infamy nearly three decades later.
+A record-breaking wintry mess in Dallas combined with a colossal "brain freeze" by a veteran player made for one wild game that lives in infamy three decades later.

 Games between Dallas and Miami don't usually have a weather element that factors into the result.
 But in 1993's clash, weather dictated the entire game.